frederic-perez/AmE-dictionary/data/idioms.md

 __brainchild__ :two::hammer:
 __brainwave__ :two: A sudden idea or moment of inspiration; a brainstorm. _I had a brilliant brainwave last night about how we could end world hunger._
 __brass monkeys__ Very cold weather.
+__brat__ :dart: The new usage of _brat_ redefines the word, using it to refer to someone who is confidently rebellious, unapologetically bold, and playfully defiant. _In 2024, a new usage of brat exploded into the mainstream after a three-word tweet by musician Charli XCX: “kamala IS brat.”_
 __brazen it out__ To face a difficult, uncertain, or intimidating situation with brave or impudent self-confidence. _I’m terrified to give this presentation, but I just have to brazen it out and hope for the best._
 __brazen out__ To face something, especially a difficult situation or an accusation, with brave or impudent self-confidence.
 A noun or pronoun can be used between “brazen” and “out.” _Timmy brazened out his teacher’s scolding about his bad behavior._ _I’m so impressed that you brazened out that long drive in torrential rain._
 __BRB__ (be right back)